 Rosa acicularis

-Rosa acicularis, the wild rose, is the provincial flower of Alberta with lovely, single, fragrant pink flowers and nice rose hips.
+Rosa acicularis, the wild rose, is the provincial flower of Alberta with single, fragrant, pink flowers and nice rose hips.

-Rosa acicularis, known as the prickly wild rose, bristly rose, wild rose, or Arctic rose, is the provincial flower of Alberta an commonly found throughout that province and in BC as well as across the Northern Hemisphere.
-It grows as an upright, arching shrub with lovely, single, fragrant pink flowers followed by attractive, elongated red rose hips all on stems with copious thorns of various sizes.
+Rosa acicularis, known as the prickly wild rose, bristly rose, wild rose, or Arctic rose, is the provincial flower of Alberta and commonly found throughout that province and in BC (mostly east of the Coast-Cascade Mountains) east to Quebec and around much of the Northern Hemisphere.
+It grows as an upright, arching shrub with lovely, single, fragrant, pink flowers followed by attractive, elongated red rose hips all on stems with copious thorns of various sizes.
 The rose hips can be used to make jelly and tea and the flowers are edible.
-Popular with native bees.
+Popular with native bees and butterflies.
+It is a larval host for butterflies including the northern pearly eye.
 Tolerant of sun to shade.
 Hardy to zone 1!
 Photo: Wikipedia.

 Common Name: Prickly Wild Rose